 In this example, dbname is the name of the database that you chose previously.

-- 3. Change directory to the \$ORACLE\BASE/oradata/dbname directory. - 4.
-Enter a command similar to the following to create a text file that you can use to create the raw device mapping file:
+- 3. Change directory to the \$ORACLE_BASE/oradata/dbname directory. - 4.
+Edit the dbname_raw.conf file in any text editor to create a file similar to the following: